Kejk23/Weight-loss-tracking/README.md

-# Weight Loss tracking and Analysis
+# Weight Loss Tracking and Analysis
 This is a homework for "Použití počítačů ve fyzice (NOFY 084) " created by Jakub Mikeš.
 ## Overview
 This script helps you analyze your weight loss journey using scientific methods.
 It uses Orthogonal Distance Regression (ODR) to fit a weight loss model to your data, handles uncertainties, and provides visual feedback on your progress.